akashacms/akashacms-website/documents/install.html.md

     $ akashacms build
     $ akashacms preview

 Then visit [http://localhost:6080](http://localhost:6080).
 This works for me on my Mac OS X laptop and I believe will work on other Unix/Linux/etc type of systems.
+These steps have been reported to work on Windows machines.

 The first command may have to be done this way on most systems: